 QSEHRA benefits are great for everyone, from the employer to the employee.
 It's a win-win.

-The HRAs are tax-free and enable you to set your budget.
+HRAs are tax-free alternatives to group health insurance and enable you to set your budget.
 Let’s say you still want to give your employees $3,000 to purchase health insurance.
 The HRA will save you the additional $6,805 in payroll taxes you would have paid if you had given that money to your employees as a wage increase.
 Employees submit their medical expenses up to the monthly allowance for reimbursement (also tax free).
 The HRA is considered a formal benefit, so employee retention will increase once the HRA is in place, saving the hiring and training costs associated with replacing lost employees.

 → Read this QSEHRA review of Take Command from an IT consultant!